JAMorello/Dungeon-of-the-Silver-Key-v2/README.md

 ### How to run the game:

 Depending on what stage of development is, perhaps you can´t play the game with the latest addition as there is work to be done and some modifications are continuously made.
-You can download the latest available exe or the files (the newest from the 'master-v2' branch or the base game from "modified-old-code" branch, or even the old version in 'old-game-code') to run in your local Python environment.
+You can download the files from 'master-v2' branch and play with the latest available executable (make sure it is in same directory as the "data" folder) or use all the files (the newest from the 'master-v2' branch or the base game from "modified-old-code" branch, or even the old version of
+@Mili-NT in 'old-game-code') to run the game in your local Python environment.
 If you are going to do the latter, don´t forget to install the requirements.txt!
-You need the [colorama](https://pypi.org/project/colorama/), [tabulate](https://pypi.org/project/tabulate/), and
+You need the [colorama](https://pypi.org/project/colorama/), [tabulate](https://pypi.org/project/tabulate/)
-[pyfliget](https://github.com/pwaller/pyfiglet) modules in your virtual environment to run the game.
+, and [pyfliget](https://github.com/pwaller/pyfiglet) modules in your virtual environment to run the game.

 ### How to play: